zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 All input features are normalized to improve training stability and convergence.
 Each sample is constructed as an input-output pair, where vehicle states and reference trajectories are mapped to control commands.

-Example trajectories from the dataset used for training:
+Example trajectories from the training dataset are shown below:

 ![trajectories](media/trajectories.png)